-The Encrypting File System (EFS) provides users a method to transparently encrypt or decrypt files and folders residing on an NTFS-formatted volume.
-In the original release of Windows XP, EFS could use either the Triple Data Encryption Standard (3DES) algorithm, which is a stronger variant of the Data Encryption Standard (DES), or the Extended Data Encryption Standard (DESX).
-Windows XP Service Pack 1 (SP1) added support for the Advanced Encryption Standard (AES) algorithm, and SP1 and SP2 systems use AES by default for EFS.
+The Encrypting File System (EFS) provides users a method to transparently encrypt or decrypt files and folders residing on an NTFS-formatted volume.45 In the original release of Windows XP, EFS could use either the Triple Data Encryption Standard (3DES) algorithm, which is a stronger variant of the Data Encryption Standard (DES), or the Extended Data Encryption Standard (DESX).
+Windows XP Service Pack 1 (SP1) added support for the Advanced Encryption Standard (AES) algorithm, and SP1, SP2, and SP3 systems use AES by default for EFS.
 This is a change from Windows 2000, which used DESX by default.
 In addition, EFS now maintains encryption persistence, which means that any file or folder that has been designated as encrypted will remain encrypted when moved to another NTFS-formatted filesystem.
-Another major change from Windows 2000 is that EFS-encrypted files can now be shared among multiple users over a network.
-However, files are still transmitted unencrypted across the network (except when Web Distributed Authoring and Versioning [WebDAV] is used, which will transmit encrypted files across networks), so users should transfer the files through a separate encrypting protocol, such as TLS or IPsec.
+Another major change from Windows 2000 is that EFS-encrypted files can now be shared among multiple users over a network.46 However, files are still transmitted unencrypted across the network (except when Web Distributed Authoring and Versioning [WebDAV] is used, which will transmit encrypted files across networks), so users should transfer the files through a separate encrypting protocol, such as TLS or IPsec.
 EFS is best used to provide local encryption for files and is particularly useful for laptops and other systems at high risk of physical attack.

-- + Do not implement a network bridge using a Windows XP computer unless it is specifically needed for a task, and risk assessment and mitigation have been performed. - + Enable Remote Assistance only if it is configured so its usage is strictly limited and if the network perimeter is configured to prevent external parties from using it to access internal machines. - + Only use Remote Desktop if several other layers of security controls are in place, preventing the system from being directly exposed to attackers, and administrators have carefully considered the business need for remote access to the system and have not found a viable alternative that will not expose the system to attack. - + Do not configure Wireless Auto Configuration to attempt to connect to any wireless network automatically. - + Only allow users with a legitimate need to access a system remotely. - + Configure systems to store OS and application passwords only in environments in which there is a minimal physical threat or for passwords that have trivial value. - + Disable UPnP unless its dynamic updating feature is needed for compatibility with other devices, such as SOHO firewalls. - + Disable LM and NTLM v1 in specialized security-limited functionality environments. - + Use host-based firewalls on systems running ICS.
+- Do not implement a network bridge using a Windows XP computer unless it is specifically needed for a task, and risk assessment and mitigation have been performed. - Enable Remote Assistance only if it is configured so its usage is strictly limited and if the network perimeter is configured to prevent external parties from using it to access internal machines. - Only use Remote Desktop if several other layers of security controls are in place, preventing the system from being directly exposed to attackers, and administrators have carefully considered the business need for remote access to the system and have not found a viable alternative that will not expose the system to attack. - Do not configure Wireless Auto Configuration to attempt to connect to any wireless network automatically. - Only allow users with a legitimate need to access a system remotely. - Configure systems to store OS and application passwords only in environments in which there is a minimal physical threat or for passwords that have trivial value. - Disable UPnP unless its dynamic updating feature is needed for compatibility with other devices, such as SOHO firewalls. - Disable LM and NTLM v1 in SSLF and FDCC environments. - Use host-based firewalls on systems running ICS. - As appropriate, use Windows IP Security to protect data traversing public networks and sensitive data on private networks.

-For more information, see the Microsoft article Encrypting File System in Windows XP and Windows Server 2003 at http://www.microsoft.com/technet/prodtechnol/winxppro/deploy/cryptfs.mspx.
+45 For more information, see the Microsoft article Encrypting File System in Windows XP and Windows Server 2003 at http://technet.microsoft.com/en-us/library/bb457065.aspx.

-Although multiple users can share EFS-protected files, groups cannot.
+46 Although multiple users can share EFS-protected files, groups cannot.